2017 - present: Associate Professor, School of Physics and Astronomy, University of Nottingham.

 WADLEY, P., HOWELLS, B., ZELEZNY, J., ANDREWS, C., HILLS, V., CAMPION, R. P., NOVAK, V., OLEJNIK, K., MACCHEROZZI, F., DHESI, S. S., MARTIN, S. Y., WAGNER, T., WUNDERLICH, J., FREIMUTH, F., MOKROUSOV, Y., KUNES, J., CHAUHAN, J. S., GRZYBOWSKI, M. J., RUSHFORTH, A. W., EDMONDS, K. W., GALLAGHER, B. L. and JUNGWIRTH, T., 2016.
 Electrical switching of an antiferromagnet SCIENCE.
 351(6273), 587-590

-My previous position was as a Research Associate in the Semiconductor Physics Group at the Cavendish Laboratory in Cambridge, UK (2001-2005).
+Prior to working in Nottingham I worked as a Research Associate in the Semiconductor Physics Group at the Cavendish Laboratory in Cambridge, UK (2001-2005).
 My work involved investigating the electrical transport properties of coupled quantum dot systems with a view to their potential application as qubits in quantum computation.